rithikajoshi0-0/rithikajoshi0-0/README.md

 # I'M RITHIKA JOSHI ✨
 ## About Me
-🌸 **I'm 3rd year AI&DS student working on computer languages and tools**
+🌸 **I'm 3rd year AI&DS student working on computer languages and tools.I’ll take a potato chips and write some code!
+**

 ## My Skills